RachelMatlis/FacebookDesktopApp/README.md

 User m_loggedInUser
 ```
 which contains data about the current logged-in user.
-Singleton is necessary here since only one user is logged-in to the application, therefore  only one instance of this user is required , additionally this instance has to live  until the end of the program.
+Singleton is necessary here since only one user is logged-in to the application, therefore  only one instance is required , additionally this instance has to live  until the end of the program.

  # Technologies used :